Actions

 Say/Show/Email/Macro Message

 This one gets used a lot.
-It allows you to show text to the Toolfish window, say it, email it, pop it up in a message box or send to the current application as if you had typed it.
-(Macro).
-Or all of the above at the same time!
+It allows you to show text in the Toolfish window, say it, email it, pop it up in a message box or send it to the current application as if you had typed it.
+(Macro) Or all of the above at the same time!

 Note: Dynamic tokens can be used here, to automatically show the current time/date and things like that.
 View the list here.

-Pop up a message box - An dialog window will pop up with the message.
-The dialog box will support cut 'n paste and hotlink URL's automatically.
+Pop up a message box - A dialog window will pop up with the message.
+The dialog box supports cut 'n paste and hotlinks URLs automatically.
 It will also automatically switch to the custom font used for this message if you've specified one.

-Email - This let's you email the message to a computer, cellphone or pager.
+Email - This lets you email the message to a computer or phone.
 After clicking the Email box you can click the Email Settings button to bring up a dialog where you can enter the 'to' address as well as the subject and from address.
 You can also choose a file to attach.

 Note: If you do email support this can be VERY useful - You can set up Toolfish so hotkeys (like Ctrl-Alt-1, Ctrl-Alt-2 etc.) print out common messages, inserting them into your email.
 Because of the low level method used it also works in many games.